-In the right hand column the indented (using a hyphen like: – 9.
+In the right-hand column the indented (using a hyphen like: – 9.
 Audit: Brain and Mind) categories refer to the 2nd book, Audit of the Universe.
 Audit is just that, an appraisal of each of the Inventory parts to see the STATE of AFFAIRS.
-It asks your, the reader, the question, ‘Is the proverbial half-full, half-empty glass getting fuller or emptier with peace and prosperity?‘
+It asks you, the reader, the question, ‘Is the proverbial half-full, half-empty glass getting fuller or emptier with peace and prosperity?‘

 Chapter 11 through 14 are specific only to Audit of the Universe.